adiwg/mdEditor-doc/reference/edit-window/metadata/extent-panels/features-import.md

 ---

 {% hint style='info' %}
-**Please Note:**  Imported data needs to utilize the widely used World Geodetic System 1984 (WGS 84) [WGS84] coordinate reference system.
-This has longitude and latitude set in units of decimal degrees.
-For more details on this, please visit <a href="https://epsg.io/4326" target="_blank">the espg.io coordinate support site</a>.
-Here you can find details for the defined unit measurements as well as popular file export options.
+**Please Note:**  Imported data needs to utilize the World Geodetic System 1984 (WGS 84) [WGS84] coordinate reference system.
+Longitude and latitude should be in units of decimal degrees.
+For more details on WGS84, please visit <a href="https://epsg.io/4326" target="_blank">the espg.io database website <sup class="fa fa-external-link"></sup></a>.
 {% endhint %}